abinit/abinit/doc/mkdocs-user-guide/abinit.md

     enddo
 ```

-In version previous to 4.0 , npw and nspinor were combined :
+In version previous to 4.0, npw and nspinor were combined:

 ```fortran
     write(unit) npw*nspinor,nband